rapid7/insightconnect-workflows/workflows/Add_Asset_Criticality_Tag_in_InsightVM_from_Slack/help.md

 *This workflow will trigger in any direct messages to your Chatbot **or** any message in a channel directed @ your Chatbot.
 Note the Chatbot must be in the channel in order to trigger the workflow this way.*

-To run the workflow, send a direct message to your InsightConnect Slack Chatbot or @ your Chatbot in a public channel starting with the command `crit-tag-asset`.
+To trigger the workflow, send a direct message to your InsightConnect Slack Chatbot or @ your Chatbot in a public channel starting with the command `crit-tag-asset`.

 For example: